unic8s/bt2usb_bridge/README.md

 ## Setup

 In general there is no specific further configuration needed.
-You just have to connect the microcontroller with a Micro USB cable to the PS5&trade;.
+You just have to connect the microcontroller with a Micro USB cable to the Playstation&trade; or Xbox&trade;.

 ### LED indicator
 The onboard LED of the board will show the status of the Bluetooth connection.